VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Premium Support

-"New diesel filter including valve, all oil leak lines replaced, sealing rings on the fuel injectors for the return lines replaced.
+"New diesel filter including valve, all oil leak lines replaced, new sealing rings on the injectors for the return lines.
 It runs just as poorly as before, or even worse.
-My statement that the engine runs normally when a gear is engaged, I now have to revise."
-It's now running roughly under load, but it runs normally from 900 RPM upwards!
+My statement that the engine runs normally when a gear is engaged, I now have to revise.
+Now it also runs unevenly under load, but normally from 900 RPM upwards!"

-"The reason why it only happens when idling is a mystery to me.
-I've also recorded a video."
-You can clearly see how the engine runs normally when I slightly increase the RPM.
+It's a mystery to me why it only happens in idle.
+I even made a video.
+You can clearly see how the engine runs normally when I increase the RPM slightly.

 Back to top Profile PM